yann300/macvie.github.io/content/post/about.md

 Influences (playlists)
 ====

-MacVie**s musical influences come from across different genres and various geographical locations.
+MacVie's musical influences come from across different genres and various geographical locations.
 Sometimes they come and go.
 Sometimes they stay, and even if they go, they may as well come back again.
 In this way, many good songs, often exceptional voices and also interesting ways of singing have been inspiring for me over the years:

 From **SWEDEN** (SE/Scandinavian):
 ----